take6/pyths/README.md

-# 2hsuspense
+# pyths

 Set of tools to extract a list of 2hr suspense dramas from TV program list.

 ## Prerequisites

-* Python modules: requests
+* Python modules: selenium
+* driver for Chrome